-At Button Lane we teach English (including phonics), Maths, R.E, P.E and MFL as discrete subjects.
-The remainder of the curriculum is taught through a thematic approach using the cornerstones curriculum.
+At Button Lane we teach English (including phonics), Mathematics, Religious Education, Physical Education, PSHE, Music and Spanish as discrete subjects.
+The remainder of the curriculum is taught through a thematic approach using the Cornerstones Curriculum.

 We are busy developing our curriculum across school - The Cornerstones Curriculum is based on a four-stage philosophy: Engage, Develop, Innovate, Express.

-Successful curriculums are built on inspirational learning activities and high-quality teaching and a classroom environment that allows children to learn in a way that motivates and interests them.
+A successful curriculum is built on inspirational learning activities, high-quality teaching and a classroom environment that allows children to learn in a way that motivates and interests them.

 This document explains more about Our Creative Curriculum